rigsby-HART/HNA-dashboard/README.md

 Please make sure you have the following installed (requirements.txt is provided in the repository):

 Changelog:
-2023/10/16 - To use the requirements.txt as is, python 3.11 is recommended as one of the packages uses the deprecated "distutils" setup package.
-It is set to be completely removed from python 3.11 in 2025 (https://peps.python.org/pep-0632/)
+2023/10/16 - To use the requirements.txt as is, python 3.11 or before is recommended as one of the packages uses the deprecated "distutils" setup package.  (https://peps.python.org/pep-0632/)

 - Python 3
 - Pandas